Sardinia’s Grotte Del Bue Marino: 6 Best Things To Know

 Photo by TOP67 @shutterstock

-Practical Guide To Visit The Grotte Del Bue Marino
+How To Visit The Grotta Del Bue Marino

 Sea Oxen Grotto opening hours

-The only way to visit the Sea Oxen Grotto is on guided tours, which are available only during certain hours and from April to October:
+The only way to visit the Sea Oxen Grotto is on guided tours that last about one hour.
+Tours are available from April to October.

 If you intend to visit in the off season, you’ll have to make an appointment via the ProLoco Dorgali by calling +39078496243.

-You can buy tickets for the boat ride at the Cala Gonone port ticket office; or at the harbor in Arbatax, Orosei, Santa Maria Navarrese and La Caletta di Siniscola.
+You can buy tickets for the boat ride and the cave at the Cala Gonone port ticket office; or at the harbor in Arbatax, Orosei, Santa Maria Navarrese and La Caletta di Siniscola.
+Otherwise, you can book your visit online on the official website.

 diving in Sardinia, Cala Luna

-How to get to the Grotte del Bue Marino
+How to get to the Grotta del Bue Marino

 The Grotta del Bue Marino can only be reached by boat, so unless you have your own, you will have to opt for one of the many cruises that depart from the nearby harbors.